 Mass production.
 When it comes to the massive production of affordable housing in globalized real estate markets, combined public and private efforts are required, involving along with local governments, national government support and the mobilization of the how value chain of the real estate industry.
-Typical of this new trend is the Inventing Greater Paris Metropolis process (Inventons la Métropole du Grand Paris), launched by the Grand Paris Metropolitan authority, Société du Grand Paris, the public company in charge of building the future regional orbital metro system (200km) and the national government (Préfecture of Paris Ile de France Region).
-A region wide competition has been launched simultaneously in over 50 different locations, with consortia of investors, developers, architects, engineering companies submitting their projects.
-The projects were selected in the fall of 2017, for a total of over 7 billion euros investments, including the production of 14,000 housing units, with over 50% located near the future metropolitan transportation hubs and a significant portion of them in the form of social and affordable housing.
-A second round of the competition has been launched in 2018
+Typical of this new trend is the competition Inventing Greater Paris Metropolis (Inventons la Métropole du Grand Paris), launched in 2016 by the Grand Paris Metropolitan authority (Métropole du Grand Paris), Société du Grand Paris, the public company in charge of building the future regional orbital metro system (200km) and the national government (Préfecture de la region lle de France).
+As part of the competition, over 50 different locations have been selected in

+2017 in the central part of Paris Ile de France Region, with consortia of investors, developers, architects, engineering companies submitting their projects.
+This represents a total of over 7 billion euros investments, including the production of 14,000 housing units, with over 50% located near the future metropolitan transportation hubs and a significant portion of them in the form of social and affordable housing.
+Given the success of the first competition, A second round of the competition has been launched in 2018.
+In parallel, the Regional government has engaged in a reform of affordable housing finance targeting lower income households, while the national government has adopted a new bill meant, among others to facilitate the conversion of vacant offices into social and affordable housing.